The Benefits of Therapists Joining Insurance Panels vs. Benefits of Being a Private Pay Therapist

 Time-consuming Paperwork

 Getting reimbursed by an insurance company means doing a bit of paperwork.
-Part of the submission to the company includes the claim, along with any additional documentation proving that the session was necessary and qualifies for reimbursement.
+Part of the submission to the company includes the claim, along with more documentation.
+You have to prove that the session was necessary and qualifies for reimbursement.

-This means you’ll probably need to set aside additional time in your day or week to complete this, and that could mean seeing less clients
+This means you’ll need to set aside time in your day or week to complete this, and that could mean seeing less clients.

 Reimbursement Issues